By: Jeremy Neisser

 That way you don’t have to think about what you're doing when you are in the heat of your workout.

 Also, remember to bring your supplies - one of the best things about treadmills is they give you the luxury of easily being able to use things you wouldn’t normally be able to carry with you on a run, like a water bottle and a towel.

 2. Choose Interval Training.

 The treadmill is not necessarily the best place to do a long run at a fixed pace but rather you can choose the paces that you run.
-It certainly can be done, but boredom is a big factor when it comes to treadmill running and being able to watch your time slowly tick by doesn’t help.
+It certainly can be done, but boredom is a big factor when it comes to treadmill running, and being able to watch your time slowly tick by doesn’t help.

 Interval training is a great way to use the treadmill effectively - it keeps things interesting and helps you burn more calories.
 Rather than running at a comfortable speed for 45 minutes straight, go with an interval workout that makes sense for your training level or goals.

 Doing interval workouts on a treadmill is a great way for race trainers to build their speed or train for a hilly course.

 Follow these links for some simple interval workout plans: